National Heritage Awards

 Reflecting the approach to National Heritage Week 2021, this year, awards will be made under seven categories.

-The awards will be announced in October 2021.
+The awards will be announced on 20th October 2021 via our online awards ceremony.

 Heritage Hero Award: this title will be awarded to an individual or organisation that has demonstrated an outstanding contribution to the protection and promotion of heritage in Ireland.
 Awards will be made based on nominations submitted.
 Anyone can nominate a Heritage Hero, and nominations will open after National Heritage Week.